orca-scan/orca-lookup-dotnet/README.md

 ## Usage

-For an example of how to do this, see [OrcaLookupController.cs](/Controllers/OrcaLookupController.cs)
+[OrcaLookupController](/Controllers/OrcaLookupController.cs) is an example of how to process an incoming request:

 ```csharp
 [HttpGet]